marfriaz/shopping-list-server/README.md

 ## Description

-I built a fullstack webapp that provides users with an ability to keep track of a shopping list.
+I built a fullstack webapp that provides users with the following abilities:

 - User is able to add an item to the shopping list
 - User is able to view their whole shopping list